Web Site Accessibility Policy

 - Help ensure agency policies are consistent with TDI's accessibility policy and meet state accessibility requirements.

-Coordinator will be appointed by the IRM and serve until a new coordinator is named.
+NOTE: In the event the position is unfilled for any reason, an acting Accessibility Coordinator will be appointed by the IRM and serve until a new coordinator is named.

 TAC §213.17 provides state agencies a means for exceptions to compliance with standards and specifications for all new or changed Web pages and content and all electronic and information resources developed, procured or changed on or after September 1, 2006.
 TDI may approve an exception if the agency determines that compliance would impose a "significant difficulty or expense."
 Alternate methods of accessibility may be used as provided for in Section 2054.460, Texas Government Code (PDF, 260K).